DevFestVienna/devfest-at-site/call.md

 _We encourage submissions from female speakers to enhance the gender balance.
 Talk proposals will be reviewed anonymously to reduce any possible unconscious bias._

-**First Call for Speakers is open till 29 August 2019 midnight Vienna time!**
+**First Call for Speakers is open till 29 September 2019 midnight Vienna time!**

 ###### **[&gt; &gt; &gt; Submit Your Proposal]({{ site.c4pUrl }})** ######